 "If you make it clear exactly what you want to do, the people who align with your ideas can find you.
 My stream is all about positivity, being inclusive, having a good time, learning, and not necessarily being the best.
 Creating a non-toxic environment for people to hang out in." —Gaby Spartz

 Once you know what you want to accomplish, think about how to get there, step by step, and be realistic as you strive for excellence.
-Having a concrete plan in place will let you get the most out of your time and energy.
-Consider both your short-term milestones and your long-term ambitions, and set yourself on a path that takes all of that into account.
+Having a concrete plan in place will help you get the most out of your time and energy.
+Consider your short-term milestones and your long-term ambitions, and set yourself on a path that takes both into account.

 "It is not important to flood every social platform, but pick a couple of big ones.
 Regularly update the hell out of all of those ones." —Sean Plott (aka Day9)